i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

 ::

-  If the client version is 0.9.40 or higher, and the result code is 0, the following extended results are included after the Destination.
-  These are included no matter what the request type.
+  If the client version is 0.9.41 or higher, and the result code is 0, the following extended results are included after the Destination, no matter what the request type, but only if the LeaseSet type is 7 (Meta LS).
+Use cases for returning the extended information in other cases is for further study.

   5. LeaseSet type (1 byte)
-      0: Unknown
+      0: Unknown or not found
       1: LS 1
       3: LS 2
+      5: Encrypted LS 2 (if unable to decrypt)
       7: Meta LS
   6. LeaseSet expiration (4 bytes, big endian, seconds since the epoch) 0 if unknown